secretlint/secretlint/README.md

 > Secretlint is that Pluggable linting tool to prevent committing credential.

-## Purpose
+## Features

-- Scan files and if the file has secret and report it
+- Scanner: Found credentials and report these
+- Project Friendly: Easy to setup your project and integrate CI services
-- Prevent to commit credential files
+- Pre-Commit Hook: Prevent committing credential files
-- Pluggable architecture
+- Pluggable: Add custom rule and flexible configuration

 ## Motivation